French Dip Sandwiches

 - Pinch of red pepper flakes

-- 2 1/2 – 3 lbs boneless beef chuck roast, trimmed of excess fat
+- 1 (approx. 2.5 lbs) boneless beef chuck roast, trimmed of excess fat

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.

-- In the crockpot, whisk together the broth, soy sauce, minced onion, garlic powder, salt, black pepper, oregano, thyme, bay leaf, and red pepper flakes.
+- Make Sauce: In the crockpot, whisk together the broth, soy sauce, minced onion, garlic powder, salt, black pepper, oregano, thyme, bay leaf, and red pepper flakes.

-- Place the roast in the cooker and season lightly with salt and black pepper on all sides.
+- Season Roast: Place the roast in the cooker and season lightly with salt and black pepper on all sides.
 Spoon the sauce over the top.

-- Cover and cook on Low for 8 to 10 hours or on High for 5 to 6 hours, until the meat easily shreds.
+- Slow Cook & Shred: Cover and cook on Low for 8 to 10 hours or on High for 5 to 6 hours, until the meat easily shreds.
 Transfer the roast to a cutting board and shred with two forks.
 Return the meat to the cooker and stir it into the au jus (leftover juice).

-- Serve the sandwiches warm, with the warmed juices from the cooker in small bowls alongside for dipping.
+- Serve: Serve the sandwiches warm, with the juices from the cooker in small bowls alongside for dipping.

 Freeze for Later: Add the ingredients from Step 1 into a gallon-sized freezer bag.
 Season the roast lightly with salt and black pepper on all sides and add to the bag along with the sauce.
 Seal and freeze.
 Place the bread and cheese in separate freezer bags or containers.
 Seal and freeze alongside the roast for a meal kit.

-Prepare From Frozen: Note: You will need to have butter on hand to complete this meal.
-Thaw.
+Prepare From Frozen: Thaw the meal.
 Place the roast and sauce in the slow cooker.
 Follow steps 3 through 6.